The Argentine referee favored France against Croatia – Rivaldo

 ‘Even his use of the VAR didn’t make it a foul but Pitana awarded the penalty…He should have known better.’

-One thought on “The Argentine referee favored France against Croatia – Rivaldo”
+One response to “The Argentine referee favored France against Croatia – Rivaldo”